David Stromeyer: Life

 David Stromeyer was born in Marblehead, Massachusetts.
 In his youth, he suffered from osteomyelitis that necessitated multiple surgeries and body casts, immobilizing him.
 Upon regaining mobility, he explored structure in model scale using erector sets, wood, and other materials.

 Stromeyer attended Dartmouth College where he skied competitively and continued his study of mathematics.
 He graduated with a degree in Studio Art (high honors), and went on to study film at UCLA.
 Stromeyer then moved to Boston where he formed a small film production company.
 He also freelanced as an Art Photographer for museums in Boston and New York City.

 Stromeyer embarked on a cycling trip, riding solo across Canada.
 Hitchhiking back to the East coast, he sought out a site to create and display his future work.

 Work

-In the 1970s, Stromeyer’s created sculptures of unfinished steel, influenced by Russian Constructivists and artists such as David Smith and Mark di Suvero.” but gradually began to include more fluidity in his work.
-His designs have been compared to those of architect Zaha Hadid.
+In the 1970s, Stromeyer's created sculptures of unfinished steel, influenced by Russian Constructivists and artists such as David Smith and Mark di Suvero." but gradually began to include more fluidity in his work.

 Cold Hollow Iron Works

-In 1970, Stromeyer purchased a 200-acre former dairy farm in Northern Vermont’s Cold Hollow Mountains, ten miles from the Canada–US border.
+In 1970, Stromeyer purchased a 200-acre former dairy farm in Northern Vermont's Cold Hollow Mountains, ten miles from the Canada–US border.
 After briefly working in the existing horse barn, he constructed a large studio with multiple overhead cranes, and designed a large hydraulic press for cold-forming heavy steel plates.
 He then began to work on larger, more architectural sculptures.
-He called his studio and the surrounding meadows “Cold Hollow Iron Works”, a name which reflects the influence of sculptor David Smith, whose workshop was called “Terminal Iron Works.”
+He called his studio and the surrounding meadows "Cold Hollow Iron Works", a name which reflects the influence of sculptor David Smith, whose workshop was called "Terminal Iron Works".